aws-powertools/powertools-lambda-typescript/docs/features/event-handler/rest.md

 !!! note "Coming soon"

-As applications grow and the number of routes a Lambda function handles increases, it becomes natural to either break into smaller Lambda functions or split routes into separate files to ease maintenance.
+As applications grow and the number of routes a Lambda function handles increases, it becomes natural to either break it into smaller Lambda functions or split routes into separate files to ease maintenance.

 Currently, the TypeScript event-handler's Router class doesn't provide a way to compose multiple router instances, forcing developers to define all routes in a single file or manually merge route definitions.